Our Team

 Carl Sigmon

-Lieutenant Carl Sigmon retired from the Hamilton County Police Department after serving for 30 years.
+Lieutenant Carl Sigmon retired from the Hamilton City Police Department after serving for 30 years.
 Lt.
 Sigmon was also active in the Army for 3 years and was in the Reserves for 3 years.
 He was assigned as the School Resource Officer at Cherokee in 2019.
 During the summer, he enjoys car shows, spending time at the lake, and cruising in his prized Corvette.

 Student safety is the main focus of his job, but he also enjoys relationship building with students, being a positive influence for them, and helping them understand that police officers aren’t just there for the “bad things".
 He wants students to feel comfortable talking to officers in uniform.
 He can sometimes be seen shooting basketballs or having lunch with students.